uoft-tapp/tapp/README.md

 ### Navigating into the containers from the command line

 Currently, we define three services under docker-compose: frontend, tapp and db.
-If you would like to interact with any of the containers from the command line, you can do so by
+If you would like to interact with any of the containers from the command line, you can do so by invoking:
-invoking:

 ```
 docker-compose exec [service] sh
 ```

-For instance, to interact with the rails app, invoke `docker-compose exec tapp sh`.
+For instance, to interact with the rails app, invoke `docker-compose exec api sh`.

 ### Initializing the Database